Find Your Memoir Proofreader

 To view a sample of Francie’s proofreading, click here.

 Questions about working with a memoir proofreader?

-Our work is done at $80 (with an associate editor) or $95 (with our founding editor).
+Our work is done at $80 (with an associate editor).
 If this is within your budget, give us a ring at 207-353-5454, M-F, 9-5 ET or email us to set up an appointment to answer your questions and discuss your project.
 Suggest three dates and times that work for you and we will confirm one.

 Take the next step & call us today!

 Are you ready to work with a memoir proofreader?